rust-lang/a-mir-formality/book/src/closer-look-ty.md

 )
 ```

+This definition is far from complete,
-As you can see, it's woefully incomplete, but it should give you some idea for the level of abstraction we are shooting for and also how PLT Redex works.
-The idea here is that a type is either a variable, a placeholder that represents a generic type, or an "application" of a type name to some parameters.
+but it should give you some idea for the level of abstraction we are shooting for
+and also how PLT Redex works.
+The idea here is that a type is either a variable,
+a placeholder that represents a generic type,
+or an "application" of a type name to some parameters.
 Let's see some examples:

 * A generic type like `T` could either be `T` or `(!
 T)`:
     * `T` is used when the generic has yet to be substituted, e.g., as part of a declaration.